project-oak/tink-rust/README.md

 ### JSON Output

-Tink supports the encoding of `Keyset` and `EncryptedKeyset` types as JSON, with the following conventions:
+Tink supports the encoding of `Keyset` and `EncryptedKeyset` types as JSON when the `json` feature of the `tink` crate is enabled, with the following conventions:

 - Values of type `bytes` are serialized to base64-encoded strings (standard encoding).
 - Enum values are serialized as capitalized strings (e.g. `"ASYMMETRIC_PRIVATE"`).